About Me

 Today, though, here I am.

+Still me.
 And still queer as ever.

 I'm trained in many therapeutic modalities including psychodynamic psychotherapy, cognitive-behavioral therapy, motivational interviewing, trauma-informed therapy, attachment-based therapy, emdr, and pain reprocessing therapy.